 - Show your upper and lower teeth (grin)

-And that is it.
-You can combine pictures together into one or keep them separate, whatever is more convenient for you.
+You can combine pictures together into one or keep them separate.
 Compare the photos from each week to see your progress over time.